bytemare/secure_socket/NOTES.md

 - check whether SO_PASSCRED credentials are verified by the kernel
 - check SO_PEERSEC mechanism
 - document about use of SCM_CREDENTIALS and SCM_SECURITY
-- ucreds insertion in php socket : bypass php api macros and directly address underlying C socket
+- Generate add-hoc apparmor profile

 Socket configuratation

 - See other* socket options

+Testing

+- Peer programs :
+  - Python
+  - PHP
+    - ucreds insertion in php socket : bypass php api macros and directly address underlying C socket
+  - C

 General